-North Carolina ยท 547,940 residents
+North Carolina · 547,940 residents Score 24 · Grade D

 Browse neighborhood-by-neighborhood crime scores for every Census block group in Guilford County.
-Severity-weighted and rate-normalized, built for real estate, PropTech, and location intelligence workflows.
+Severity-weighted, rate-normalized, and built for real estate, PropTech, and location intelligence workflows.

-Risk Score
+Safety Score

-0 Safe 100 Dangerous
+0 Lower 100 Higher

 Powered by CrimeScore.io